 These are things buyers are looking for in outdoor kitchens.
-Adding extras like pizza oven is not going to improve the selling price.
-It’s worth knowing though, that outdoor kitchen addition can speed up selling process and increase the price of the property.
+Adding extras like a pizza oven is not going to improve the selling price.
+It’s worth knowing, though, that outdoor kitchen addition can speed up the selling process and increase the property price.

-The number of appliances that can be added to an outdoor kitchen is impressive.
-Some of them are side burners, power burners, griddles, smokers, and pizza ovens.
+The number of appliances that can be added to an outdoor kitchen is impressive—some of them side burners, power burners, griddles, smokers, and pizza ovens.
 You can get to know more about it from this post.

 Outdoor kitchen bar ideas

 An outdoor kitchen bar is an excellent idea for entertainers.
 With additions like a kegerator and sink station, you’ll be able to create a space like no other.

 14. A kegerator can work as a fridge